NicolasBighetti/twitchplaysreborn/README.md

 we will register the new instance of our command in it.
 It's used to call the appropriate method when our Actor receive a message from our differents Threads.

-go to MyTwitchPawn.cpp
+Go to MyTwitchPawn.cpp.
-the constructor now should like this, don't forget to add the new include "MyTwitchPawnCommand.h"
+The constructor now should like this, don't forget to add the new include "MyTwitchPawnCommand.h".

 ```C++
 #include "TwitchPlaysAPI.h"